Lateral Foot Pain: 9 Causes (& How to Treat)

 The formation of a bunion is usual gradual, and one of the initial symptoms is pain on the inner side of the foot.

-What to do: Treatment is aimed at increasing the space between the big toe to the second toe, and this can be achieved with exercises, more comfortable footwear and orthotics.
+How to treat: Treatment is aimed at increasing the space between the big toe to the second toe, and this can be achieved with exercises, more comfortable footwear and orthotics.
 However, these interventions do not cure the bunion, but rather help to treat discomfort.

 If you notice swelling in the area, you can apply cold compresses for 10 to 20 minutes, 3 to 4 times per day (being sure not to apply it directly to the skin).
 Very severe deformities may require surgical repair.